jckkrr/EPL_Quarantine_Pools/README.md

 Blue = team is in main pool of the bubble.
-Red = in complemeentary pool.
+Red = in complementary pool.

 We can see here which teams will be moving (they can colors) and which will be staying put (no change).